microsoft/iot-curriculum/labs/tiny-ml/audio-classifier/steps/audio-capture.md

     The `-w` flag ignores warnings that come from the Arduino libraries.
 Although it is generally good practice to find and fix all warnings, in this case the Arduino libraries have warnings that can make it harder to catch errors in your code, so it is easier to ignore them

-### Add code to read from the microphone
+### Add code to read audio samples from the microphone

 To keep the code cleaner, the code to read from the microphone can be added to a separate file, and this file re-used later when building the audio classifier.

-1. In VS Code, create a new file in the `src` folder called `mic.h`.
+1. In VS Code, create a new file in the `src` folder called `sample_capture.h`.
 This file will contain code to read the data from the microphone using a standard Arduino library, and calculate the RMS value of periods of audio.

 1. Add the following code to this file:

     ```cpp
+    #ifndef __SAMPLE_CAPTURE_H__
+    #define __SAMPLE_CAPTURE_H__

     #include <PDM.h>
     #include <arm_math.h>

     // The size of the data coming in from the microphone
+    #define BUFFER_SIZE 512U

+    // 128 samples is enough for 2 seconds of audio - it's captured at 64 samples per second
+    #define SAMPLE_SIZE 128
+    #define GAIN (1.0f / 50)
-    #define MICROPHONE_BUFFER_SIZE_IN_WORDS (256U)
+    #define SOUND_THRESHOLD 1000
-    #define MICROPHONE_BUFFER_SIZE_IN_BYTES (MICROPHONE_BUFFER_SIZE_IN_WORDS * sizeof(int16_t))

     /**
+    * @brief The function signature for the callback function that is called when we have a full set of samples.
+    */
+    typedef void (*samples_ready_callback)(float*);

+    /**
     * @brief A helper class for accessing the BLEs microphone.
-This reads
-    * samples from the microphone at 16KHz and computes the root mean squared value.
-    * This value is then retrieved which resets the value so it can be recalculated
-    * from more incomng data.
     *
-    * This allows for a small data set that represents a few seconds of sound data.
-    * This is not enough to reproduce the audio, but is enough to train or use a
+    * Audio data is captured as a full 512 byte data buffer (1/64 second of audio data).
+    * Each buffer is then converted into a root mean square value of the buffer to create a smaller
+    * representation of the audio.
+    *
+    * If this root mean square value is over a threshold (i.e. not silence), then the next SAMPLE_SIZE
+    * buffers are captured and the RMS values calculated.
+Once a full set of samples is retrieved, a
+    * callback function is invoked, passing this set of samples.
+    *
+    * This essentially converts audio data to a smaller representation for use with training and inference
-    * TinyML model.
+    * with TinyML models.
+    * For example - 2 seconds of audio * becomes 128 4-byte float values (512 bytes) instead of
+    * 32,768 2-byte integerss (65,536 bytes).
     */
-    class Mic
+    class SampleCapture
     {
     public:
         /**
-        * @brief Initializes the Mic class
-        */
-        Mic() : _hasData(false)
-        {
-        }

-        /**
         * @brief Setup the PDM library to access the microphone at a sample rate of 16KHz
+        * @param callback A callback function to call when there is a full set of samples ready.
+        * This callback will take the samples as a parameter as a SAMPLE_SIZE array of floats.
+        * This array is owned by this class, so the callback will need to take a copy.
         */
-        void begin()
+        void init(samples_ready_callback callback)
         {
+            // Set up the audio callback
+            PDMHelper::setSampleCapture(this);

+            // Set up the callback when a set of samples is ready
+            _callback = callback;

+            // Start listening on the microphone at a sample rate of 16KHz
             PDM.begin(1, 16000);
             PDM.setGain(20);
         }

+    private:
         /**
-        * @brief Gets if the microphone has new data
-        * @return true if the microphone has new data, otherwise false
+        * @brief A helper wrapper class that can connect a method on the SampleCapture object
+        * to the PDM callback that expects a static method
         */
-        bool hasData()
+        class PDMHelper
         {
-            return _hasData;
-        }
+        public:
             /**
-        * @brief Get the root mean squared data value from the microphone
+            * @brief Sets up the PDM callback to a method on the SampleCapture class
-        * @return The root mean square value of the last data point from the microphone
             */
-        int16_t data()
+            static void setSampleCapture(SampleCapture *sampleCapture)
             {
-            return _rms;
+                // Store the sample capture
+                _sampleCapture = sampleCapture;

+                // Set up the callback
+                PDM.onReceive(PDMHelper::onReceive);
             }

+        private:
             /**
-        * @brief Gets the last root mean squared value and resets the calculation
+            * @brief The callback from the PDM class, calls the SampleCapture update method
-        * @return The last root mean square value
             */
-        int16_t pop()
+            static void onReceive()
             {
-            int16_t rms = data();
-            reset();
-            return rms;
+                _sampleCapture->onReceive();
             }

+            inline static SampleCapture *_sampleCapture;
+        };

         /**
-        * @brief Reads the audio data from the PDM object and calculates the
+        * @brief Reads the audio data from the PDM buffer and calculates the
-        * root mean square value
+        * root mean square value, adding it to the samples if needed.
         */
-        void update()
+        void onReceive()
         {
-            // Get the available bytes from the microphone
-            int bytesAvailable = PDM.available();

             // Check we have a full buffers worth
-            if (bytesAvailable == MICROPHONE_BUFFER_SIZE_IN_BYTES)
+            if (PDM.available() == BUFFER_SIZE)
             {
                 // Read from the buffer
-                int16_t _buffer[MICROPHONE_BUFFER_SIZE_IN_WORDS];

-                _hasData = true;
-                PDM.read(_buffer, bytesAvailable);
+                PDM.read(_buffer, BUFFER_SIZE);

-                // Calculate a running root mean square value
+                // Calculate the root mean square value of the buffer
+                int16_t rms;
-                arm_rms_q15((q15_t *)_buffer, MICROPHONE_BUFFER_SIZE_IN_WORDS, (q15_t *)&_rms);
+                arm_rms_q15((q15_t *)_buffer, BUFFER_SIZE/sizeof(int16_t), (q15_t *)&rms);

+                // If we are not currently collecting samples, check if the RMS value is
+                // above our threshold - as in we've heard something, not just silence.
+                // If we hear something, start collecting samples
+                if (!_started)
+                {
+                    if (rms > SOUND_THRESHOLD)
+                    {
+                        _started = true;
+                        _position = 0;
                     }
                 }

-        /**
-        * @brief Mark data as read
-        */
-        void reset()
+                // If were collecting data, either because we already were, or because we've
+                // just detected audio that's not slience, add it to the next slot in the samples
+                // array.
+                if (_started)
                 {
+                    // Add the RMS value to the samples array in the next slot, multiplied by a
+                    // gain value to give the signal a boost
+                    _samples[_position] = rms * GAIN;

+                    // Move to the next slot in the samples
+                    _position++;

+                    // If we're filled the samples buffer, stop collecting data and call the callback
+                    if (_position >= SAMPLE_SIZE)
+                    {
-            _hasData = false;
+                        _started = false;
+                        _position = 0;

+                        // Pass the samples to the callback
+                        _callback(_samples);
                     }

-    private:
+                }
+            }
+        }

+        // The buffer to read from the PDM into - use this as a field to reduce overhead
+        // creating and deleteing it every time the buffer is full
-        int16_t _rms;
+        int16_t _buffer[BUFFER_SIZE/sizeof(int16_t)];

+        // The samples buffer- use this as a field to reduce overhead
+        // creating and deleteing it every time the buffer is full
+        float _samples[SAMPLE_SIZE];

+        // Are we currently capturing data - we capture from when audio above the SOUND_THRESHOLD
+        // is detected, for SAMPLE_SIZE samples
-        bool _hasData;
+        bool _started;

+        // The current position in the samples array to write the next sample to
+        int _position;

+        // The callback to call when we have a full set of samples
+        samples_ready_callback _callback;
     };

+    #endif __SAMPLE_CAPTURE_H__
     ```

-    This code defines a class called `Mic` that uses the [Arduino `PDM` library](https://www.arduino.cc/en/Reference/PDM) to get data from the microphone at a sample rate of 16KHz, then uses the `arm_math` library to calculate the RMS of the incoming data from the microphone buffer.
+    This code defines a class called `SampleCapture` that uses the [Arduino `PDM` library](https://www.arduino.cc/en/Reference/PDM) to get data from the microphone at a sample rate of 16KHz, then uses the `arm_math` library to calculate the RMS of the incoming data from the microphone buffer.

     The PDM buffer is read in blocks of 256 2-byte values, with each full buffer converted to a single RMS value.
-Once the buffer has been converted to a single RMS value, that value can be read and the next full buffer converted to a new value.

-    A 256 value buffer at a sample rate of 16KHz is enough for 1/64th of a second, so 64 RMS value will be created for each second of audio.
+If this RMS value is above a threshold - meaning audio has been detected, then recording begins, storing 128 RMS values to represent 2 seconds of data.
+Once this 2 seconds of data has been captured, a callback is made to pass the data to the rest of the code.
+This way there's no output diring periods of slience, only when audio is detected.

     You can read the code and the comments to understand how each call works.
+If you need to change the length of data sampled, change the value of `SAMPLE_SIZE` to the number of seconds needed multiplied by 64.
+For example, if you only need 1 second of data, set `SAMPLE_SIZE` to be 64.
+To keep this model small, set this to be as small as possible.

 ### Add the program code

-The main program now needs to be written to read data from the microphone at regular intervals, then output the RMS values to the serial port.
+The main program now needs to be written to read data from the microphone at regular intervals, then output the 2 seconds of RMS values to the serial port.
 The data that is captured needs to be stored somewhere so that it can be used to train the model, and the easiest way to do this is to output it from the Arduino device to the serial port, then monitor that serial port using PlatformIO.

 1. Open the `main.cpp` file